dunn/modernphilosophy/modernphilosophy.markdown

 (@) _Locke argues for a further thesis:_

-(ii) secondary qualities depend on primary
+(ii) Secondary qualities depend on primary

 	Why think that the color of an object (i.e., the color ideas it produces in us) depends on its primary qualities?
 (Hint: use II.viii.20)